-Should you wish to pledge your support to this Charter please send your name, job title, organisation, web address and your logo to firstname.lastname@example.org
+Should you wish to pledge your support to the Play Charter please send your name, job title, organisation, web address and your logo to firstname.lastname@example.org

-Your details will be shown on our website.
+Your details will be shown on our website if you wish.

 By supporting the Charter you will be recognised as a Play Champion.
 Organisations and individuals who pledge their support will be awarded the ‘Committed to PLAY’ stamp which can be used on resources and websites.